 Barrier-free facilities: there are the slopes suitable for wheelchairs on one side of the stairway, and 4 elevators in Sichuan Museum.

-If you want to get rid of hustle of public transportation and troublesome navigation, you can book a private tour package which covers sightseeing, dining and transfer from us.
-Our local tour guide and driver will escort you to Sichuan Museum with speed and convenience, and take care of all the details.
+If you want to get rid of hustle of public transportation and troublesome navigation, you can book a private tour package from China Discovery which covers sightseeing, dining and transfer from us.
+Our local tour guide and driver will escort you to Sichuan Museum and other tourist attractions with speed and convenience, and take care of all the details.
 You just need to focus on sightseeing.

-You can present your valid documents like your passport to get the admission.
+You need to bring your valid identification, such as your passport to get the free admission.

 Food and drinks are not allowed to bring in.